 Review score & summary

-Honestly, the RXA-F1 is one of the best value – and best sounding – affordable amps I’ve seen in a long time.
+Honestly, the RXA-F1 is one of the best values – and best sounding – budget amps I’ve seen in a long time.
 I’m impressed as it seems like you get a lot more for your money than you should.

 It’s definite “Yes!” in my book.
 While it can’t match the small size or efficiency of today’s class D amps, it proves that you can get a well-rounded amp that’s powerful and sounds great using proven class A/B technology.

-Update: I found out you can get the amp and RWK4 4 gauge wiring kit combo for only a few dollars more here.
+Update: I found out you can get the amp and RWK4 4 gauge wiring kit combo No products found.
 That’s a really sweet deal while it lasts.

 - Great sound quality for price

 - Very flexible crossovers

 - Clone feature makes 2 channel mode easy

 - Crossover multiplier switch

 - Thermal and short circuit protection